Clare (electoral district)

 The electoral district was abolished following the 2012 electoral boundary review and was largely replaced by the new electoral district of Clare-Digby.
-It was re-created our of Clare-Digby following the 2019 Electoral Boundary Review.
+It was re-created out of Clare-Digby following the 2019 Electoral Boundary Review after a court challenge that also re-instated the province's two other protected Acadians ridings of Argyle and Richmond, and the Black riding of Preston.

 Geography

 The land area of Clare is 830 km2.

 Members of the Legislative Assembly

-The electoral district was represented by the following Members of the Legislative Assembly:
+The electoral district was represented by the following members of the Legislative Assembly: